smrkarkii/CEP/README.md

 ### 📦 RAG Backend
 - Upload and store **image + text data** to a vector database.
+  - How to store image in vector: first
 - Enable **chat functionality** powered by a RAG system using both images and text.

 ### 💬 Social Interaction Backend (`the-backend`)